Epistle to Philemon: Occasion

-According to the majority interpretation, Paul wrote this letter on behalf of Onesimus, a runaway slave who had wronged his owner Philemon.
-The details of the offence are unstated, although it is often assumed that Onesimus had fled after stealing money, as Paul states in verse 18 that if Onesimus owes anything, Philemon should charge this to Paul's account.
+According to the most common interpretation, Paul wrote this letter on behalf of Onesimus, a runaway slave who had wronged his owner Philemon.
+A slave running away was in and of itself illegal.
+It is often assumed that Onesimus had fled after stealing money, as Paul states in verse 18 that if Onesimus owes anything, Philemon should charge this to Paul's account.
 Sometime after leaving, Onesimus came into contact with Paul, although again the details are unclear.
 He may have been arrested and imprisoned alongside Paul.
 Alternatively, he may have previously heard Paul's name (as his owner was a Christian) and so travelled to him for help.
 After meeting Paul, Onesimus became a Christian believer.
 An affection grew between them, and Paul would have been glad to keep Onesimus with him.
 However, he considered it better to send him back to Philemon with an accompanying letter, which aimed to effect reconciliation between them as Christian brothers.
 The preservation of the letter suggests that Paul's request was granted.

-Onesimus' status as a runaway slave was challenged by Allen Dwight Callahan in an article published in the Harvard Theological Review and in a later commentary.
+Onesimus' status as a fugitive slave was challenged by Allen Dwight Callahan in an article published in the Harvard Theological Review and in a later commentary.
 Callahan argues that, beyond verse 16, "nothing in the text conclusively indicates that Onesimus was ever the chattel of the letter's chief addressee.
 Moreover, the expectations fostered by the traditional fugitive slave hypothesis go unrealized in the letter.
 Modern commentators, even those committed to the prevailing interpretation, have tacitly admitted as much."
 Callahan argues that the earliest commentators on this work – the homily of Origen and the Anti-Marcion Preface – are silent about Onesimus' possible servile status, and traces the origins of this interpretation to John Chrysostom, who proposed it in his Homiliae in epistolam ad Philemonem, during his ministry in Antioch, circa 386–398.
 In place of the traditional interpretation, Callahan suggests that Onesimus and Philemon are brothers both by blood and religion, but who have become estranged, and the intent of this letter was to reconcile the two men.
 Ben Witherington III has challenged Callahan's interpretation as a misreading of Paul's rhetoric.
 Further, Margaret M. Mitchell has demonstrated that a number of writers before Chrysostom either argue or assume that Onesimus was a runaway slave, including Athanasius, Basil of Caesarea and Ambrosiaster.